 By the 60s, clay wheels got introduced and replaced the metal wheels used before.
 The trend of skateboarding was high, but it soon kinda died.
 You can imagine why – skating on clay composite wheels was probably horrendous.

-In 1964 Jim Fitzpatrick, the first member of Makaha Skateboard team, which at the time produced the clay-wheeled skateboards, went on a two month tour, travelling all over Europe to promote skateboarding and his brand.
+In 1964 Jim Fitzpatrick, the first member of Makaha Skateboard team, which at the time produced the clay-wheeled skateboards, went on a two-month tour, traveling all over Europe to promote skateboarding and his brand.

 He was also the first person to skateboard underneath the Eiffel Tower.
 In an interview I found, he said he skated there for about an hour while people gathered around him in a circle clapping.
 Later he carried his board to the top of the tower.
 In the ”Cult of the longboard” article in Trasher July 1995 magazine issue the author mentions Fitzpatrick as someone who personally introduced skateboarding to Europe.

-During the sixties kids were skating barefoot as griptape wasn’t jet invented.
+During the sixties, kids were skating barefoot as grip tape wasn’t yet invented.
 Some of the wooden boards had grooves for extra traction, but you guys can guess how little that helped.
 The Randy 720 was the first shoe designed for skateboarding back in 1965.
 But the evolution of skate shoes has its own history.

 In contrast, many shops stopped selling skateboards as they were considered too dangerous by public officials and cities started banning skateboarding on the streets.

 In ’69 Larry Stevenson, the founder of Makaha Skateboards mentioned above, patented the kicktail enabling the evolution of skate tricks we know today.
 He, however, didn’t get much out of it as only a few companies decided to pay the royalties.
 Because of this, his patent later got ruled as invalid.